Commercial-oriented Agriculture and Tourism

 Ngoma District economic specialization is anchored in its strong agricultural base, strategic location, and emerging tourism potential, all contributing to its role as a vital growth pole in Rwanda’s Eastern Province.
 Agriculture remains the cornerstone of the local economy, supported by fertile soils, flat terrain, and a favorable climate that enable extensive cultivation of rice, maize, beans, bananas, and pineapples.
 This agricultural abundance feeds into a growing agribusiness sector, with increasing opportunities for value addition through rice milling, banana wine production, maize processing, and dairy enterprise, transforming raw farm produce into market-ready products and stimulating employment and income generation.

 The district’s natural assets further strengthen its tourism potential, with the interconnected lakes of Mugesera, Sake, and Birira in the west providing scenic and ecological value, while the unique rock formation above Nasho in Rukira Sector presents opportunities for hiking and eco-cultural tourism.
-Complementing these sectors, Ngoma’s strategic position between Kayonza and Kirehe — along the planned Eastern Expressway connecting Rwanda to Tanzania via Rusumo — cements its role as a regional trade and logistics corridor, facilitating cross-border commerce and supporting the district’s transformation into a dynamic economic gateway.
+Complementing these sectors, Ngoma District’s strategic position between Kayonza and Kirehe along the planned Eastern Expressway connecting Rwanda to Tanzania via Rusumo border strengthens its role as a regional trade and logistics corridor, further reinforced by the proposed railway station in Sake–Rukumberi along the Rwanda–Tanzania railway line positioning the district as a dynamic economic gateway facilitating cross-border commerce and regional connectivity.

 4. Vision